aha-app/fabric.js/README.md

   based updates.
 * When generating a dataURL call _chooseObjectsToRender() to choose the objects to render so it can be overridden in sub-classes.
+* Rearrange the canvas events mixin to fix table cell selecting

 <!-- build/coverage status, climate -->